-- People over the age of 65, regardless of retirement status.
+- people over age 65, regardless of retirement status

-- Certain people under the age of 65 who have specific illnesses or disabilities.
+- certain people under age 65 who have specific illnesses or disabilities

-If you didn’t sign up for Medicare Parts A and B during your initial enrollment period, you can sign up during the annual enrollment period.
-Unfortunately, you will likely pay higher monthly insurance premiums.
-This is not always the case, but to keep your costs lower, apply during your initial enrollment period.
+If you didn’t sign up for Medicare parts A and B during your initial enrollment period, you can sign up during the annual enrollment period.
+This might result in higher monthly insurance premiums.
+To keep your costs lower, apply during your initial enrollment period.

 Not everyone has to apply for Medicare at 65.
 For example, if you’re still using employer-based health insurance and it lasts beyond your initial enrollment period, you don’t have to enroll in Medicare.
 You can wait until you’re retired or no longer covered by your employer-based health insurance.

-Once you no longer have that coverage, you have 8 months of a Special Enrollment Period in which you must apply for coverage.
+Once you no longer have that coverage, you have eight months of a special enrollment period to apply for coverage.
 Even if you still have employer-provided coverage after your employment ends, you must apply for Medicare Part B in this window.
-If you do not, you will have to pay a late-enrollment penalty to sign up for Medicare.
+If you don’t, you’ll have to pay a late-enrollment penalty to sign up for Medicare.

-Keep in mind: Not all employer-based insurance plans cover medical expenses as well as Medicare.
+Not all employer-based insurance plans cover medical expenses as well as Medicare does.
 In that case, you’re required by Medicare to enroll and begin using Medicare at age 65.
 If you’re unsure if your employer-based coverage is good enough, check with the SSA.

 During your application process, you may need help enrolling.
 You may also have questions and need a trusted source for answers.
 The Social Security Administration can help you navigate the process.